 This summary of consent conditions may not reflect the full requirements of each condition.
-The consent conditions in full can be found in the resource consent(s) which is/are appended to this report.
+The consent conditions in full can be found in the resource consent which is appended to this report.

 1.3.2 Water discharge permit

 Section 15(1)(a) of the RMA stipulates that no person may discharge any contaminant into water, unless the activity is expressly allowed for by a resource consent or a rule in a regional plan, or by national regulations.